carla-simulator/carla/Docs/ros_installation.md

 #### ImportError: no module named CARLA

 The path to CARLA Python is missing.
-The apt-get installation does this automatically, but it may be missing for other installations.
+The apt installation does this automatically, but it may be missing for other installations.
 Execute the following command with the complete path to the _.egg_ file (included).
 Use the one, that is supported by the Python version installed:

     export PYTHONPATH=$PYTHONPATH:<path/to/carla/>/PythonAPI/<your_egg_file>